dotnet/docs-maui/docs/android/internals/java-interop.md

 | _3              | The `[` character in signatures.          |
 | _               | The `.` or `/` characters.                |

-Generation of JNI symbol names is performed by one of the .NET Android build tasks while generating the native function source code.
+Generation of JNI symbol names is performed by one of the .NET for Android build tasks while generating the native function source code.

 JNI supports a short and long form of the native symbol name.
 The short form is looked up first by the Java VM, followed by the long form.
 The long forms needs to be used only for overloaded methods.

 ### LLVM intermediate representation code generation

-One of the .NET Android build tasks uses the LLVM intermediate representation (IR) generator infrastructure to output data and executable code for all the marshal methods wrappers.
+One of the .NET for Android build tasks uses the LLVM intermediate representation (IR) generator infrastructure to output data and executable code for all the marshal methods wrappers.
 Consider the following C++ code, which serves as a guide to understanding how the marshal method runtime invocation works:

 ```C++
 using get_function_pointer_fn = void(*)(uint32_t mono_image_index, uint32_t class_index, uint32_t method_token, void*& target_ptr);